So, you’re wondering about that little slash (/) at the end of a URL…

 Scenario 2: The Blog

 Let’s say you’re a blogger.
-You have a main blog page (/blog/
+You have a main blog page (/blog/) and individual blog post pages (like /blog/post-title).

 - Good Practice: